 The case manager is an employee of the University, whose role is independent of the Schools and other Business Units of the University.
 The case manager does not have responsibility for deciding the outcome of a complaint.
 In most cases, they will provide information, evidence, reports and recommendations for a decision to the most appropriate person within the University (ie the Head of School, College Dean or Unit Director) who will decided the outcome of your matter.

 All complaints that are managed within the CRU will be followed through to conclusion to ensure that the complainant receives an outcome.

 What happens if I am not happy with the outcome I have been given?

 You may not be happy with the outcome of your complaint, although the University considers it resolved.
 Complaints are reviewed in accordance with the policies, guidelines and procedures that govern all aspects of the University's business (teaching and learning, research, business practices etc).
 Some aspects of the University's functions are governed by rules that are set by State and Federal governments.
-While you may not think that an outcome is right, the University's decisions must comply with the rules.
+While you may not think that an outcome is right or fair, the University's decisions must comply with the rules.
 In some cases, there is no room for discretion or for making exceptions.

 Can I make a complaint on behalf of someone else?

 You can make a complaint on behalf of another person provided the person gives express written consent for you to act on their behalf.
 We are unable to discuss or disclose any information with a third party without permission.
 This includes parents or siblings of students or members of staff.

 We will only accept a written form of consent that is specific to the complaint, ie it must mention: